 Improve Your Confidence – Head Position

 Who would believe that the position of your head and chin is important?

-As soon as I read this, I instantly lifted my head up 🙂
+As soon as I read this, I instantly lifted my head 🙂

 Improve Your Confidence – Eye Contact

-Eye contact can be very difficult to manage if you are naturally shy.
+Eye contact can be challenging to manage if you are naturally shy.
 However, there is a system that Lillian Glass recommends that you can use to help you overcome this.